Intervals in Music

 I still can’t put my finger on what makes the interval so potent in opera though.
 Those pleading diminished 7ths, the sighing augmented 4ths, the anguish in a simple half step.
 And yet here this one is of anger, but that other one is of total resignation.
 It’s akin to how Maria Callas said that all the acting instructions are in the text.
 For the musical instructions, the interval will guide you.
 But they need to be more than read and played.
 They need to be felt in order for any true understanding to emerge.

 To feel intervals is to love them, which I think is a big part of what it means to love music.
 And the more deeply you feel it, the more music gives back.
 I was working on scales with a 6 year-old student the other day.
 Imagine my joy when he said during this commonly perceived as tedious exercise, “I love the mi-re-do, I love that part.”
 (I happened to have caught the moment on video too - see my story!)
-The simple, natural pleasure that he felt is at its crux one and the same as my love of indulging in operatic (and other) intervals.
+The simple, natural pleasure that he felt is one and the same as my love of indulging in operatic (and other) intervals.
 The only difference being our different emotional complexities.

 Too many students are only taught how to play two notes, but not how to traverse the journey.
 Too many professional musicians, well, do the same.
 The precision in examining what to do with an interval is in fact the precision of good technique and good execution.
 It is also a musician’s signature.
 The ones who have unique voices are the ones who have distinct ways of finding paths from note to note, and from there being able to carve new worlds from phrase to phrase, movement to movement, piece to piece, genre to genre.